NH Birth Parent FAQs – Bianco PA

+Yes, your decision is completely private.
+Your identifying information will remain confidential and will not be shared with the adoptive parent(s) unless you specifically agree to disclose it.

+You make the choice of the family you feel is best for your child.
+Our adoption professionals can assist in this process by showing you personal profiles of many loving, caring families who are looking to adopt.

+Q: How will I/we know that my/our child is going to a good home?

+Every adoptive parent is required to have a home study completed before they are eligible to adopt a child.
+A social worker will visit their home and observe its environment, complete a criminal background check, get a health report from the adoptive parent’s physician, and contact personal references.
+All of this is done in order to be sure that they are fit to be an adoptive parent.

+No. As an expectant mother, adoption assistance and services are provided to you completely free of charge.

 Yes.
-Your decision is completely personal and your identifying information will remain confidential and will not be shared with the adoptive family unless you agree to disclose the information.

-You can choose the family who you feel is best for your child.
-We can assist this process by showing you profiles of many loving, caring families who are looking to adopt.

-3. How do I/we know that my child is going to a good home?

-Every adoptive parent is required to have a home study completed.
-A social worker will visit their home, complete a criminal background check, get a health report from the parent's physician, and contact personal references in order to be sure that they are fit to be an adoptive parent.

-As an expectant mother, help and services are provided to you free of charge.

-We can assist you with arranging for medical care, counseling, living expenses, and legal representation.
+Our adoption professionals can assist you with arrangements for medical care, counseling, living expenses, and legal representation.

-The court requires birth parents to be represented by an attorney to be sure that they understand their legal rights.
+In order to go through with an adoption, the court requires birth parents to be represented by an attorney in order to be sure that you fully understand all of your legal rights.

-We encourage the birth father to be involved.
-However, often the birth fathers are not available or choose not to participate in the adoption process.
+We fully encourage the birth father to be involved throughout the process.
+However, fathers are often not available or choose not to participate at all.

-8. What type of contact would I/we have with the adoptive parents?
+Q: What type of contact will I/we have with the adoptive parents?